dojo/docs/dojox/grid.rst

    Fired when a row is clicked.
 The event contains references to the grid, cell and rowIndex. onRowDblClick(e)
    Fired when a row is double clicked.
-The event contains references to the grid, cell and rowIndex.
+The event contains references to the grid, cell and rowIndex. onRowContextMenu(e)
+   Fired when a row is selected and then right clicked.

 And many more ...